PrivadoVPN Review: Quick Expert Summary

 I also like that PrivadoVPN has SOCKS5 servers in 30+ countries — SOCKS5 servers hide your IP address just like a VPN, but they don’t use encryption (which makes your data heavier and causes slowdowns), so SOCKS5 servers provide faster speeds.
 In my tests, my speeds were 40% faster when I used SOCKS5 servers.
 Plus, I like how easy it is to set up and use PrivadoVPN’s SOCKS5 servers (you use a dropdown menu in the account dashboard to get the server login information, and there are helpful tutorials for most P2P apps).
 Still, other VPNs like PrivateVPN and IPVanish have SOCKS5 servers in more countries, so it’s easier to find nearby servers to get faster downloads.

-That said, I think other top VPNs provide better torrenting support — for example, ExpressVPN allows torrenting on 3,000+ servers and has very fast P2P speeds, and Private Internet Access supports P2P traffic on all server and allows port forwarding, which connects you to more peers for faster download speeds.
+That said, I think other top VPNs provide better torrenting support — for example, ExpressVPN allows torrenting in 105 countries and has very fast P2P speeds, and Private Internet Access supports P2P traffic on all servers and allows port forwarding, which connects you to more peers for faster download speeds.

-Overall, PrivadoVPN works with top sites like Amazon Prime and BBC iPlayer, but it can’t access Netflix, HBO Go, and Disney+.
+Overall, PrivadoVPN works with top sites like Amazon Prime US, Netflix, and BBC iPlayer, but it’s not good for streaming Hulu, Max, or Disney+.
 It allows P2P traffic on all servers, works with popular torrenting apps, and also has SOCKS5 servers.

 PrivadoVPN Plans & Pricing